gatemedia/fogged/README.md

 When processing an image, Fogged will enqueue as many jobs as necessary to create each thumbnail.

+You can also decide to do it inline.
+When calling `Fogged::Resource#process!`, simple pass `true` and Fogged will execute thumbnails creation inlined within your process.

 The thumbnail urls can be retrieved, using `Fogged::Resource#thumbnail_urls`.

 ## How to use it